IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Part_1_Narration.md

 ## Slide 4: 3.
 Why SSH and why keys?

 Secure Shell, usually called S S H, provides an encrypted channel between your computer and the cluster.
-Encryption protects credentials and commands while they travel across networks.
 An SSH key pair has a private key and a public key.
-The private key stays on your own computer.
-The public key can be registered with RCC.
-During login, the two sides prove that the correct private key is present without sending that private key to the server.
-A passphrase protects the private key if the laptop is lost.
-Store that passphrase in an approved password manager before you finish creating the key.
-Never email or upload the private key.
+The private key stays on your own computer; RCC receives only the public key.
+RCC does not recommend adding a passphrase to the normal software-backed RCC SSH key.
+Protect the endpoint, keep the private key local, and never share it.
+Where a compatible hardware-backed FIDO SSH key is appropriate, prefer that.
+For RCC web passwords, passkeys, and recovery material, use the credential manager provided by Windows or macOS, or another institutionally approved password manager.
+Web credential storage and SSH-key policy are separate things.

 ## Slide 5: 4.
 Prepare Windows or macOS

 On Windows, use a current supported version with the built-in OpenSSH client.
 PowerShell is the simplest terminal for the first test.
 On macOS, the Terminal application already includes an SSH client.
-Install the desktop version of Visual Studio Code and then install the Microsoft Remote - SSH extension.
-The sequence matters.
+Install the desktop version of Visual Studio Code and then install the Microsoft Remote - SSH extension when you need the advanced developer path.
 First prove that the command line connection works.
 Only then configure VS Code, because the editor uses the same SSH configuration underneath.
-This makes errors easier to diagnose.
 Keep your operating system updated and do not install keys or configuration files from untrusted sources.

 ## Slide 6: 5.
 The SSH route: gateway, submission host, and ProxyJump

 The RCC connection may use a gateway before reaching the submission host.
 ProxyJump tells SSH to authenticate through the gateway while preserving end-to-end SSH behavior.
-A small configuration file gives the route a memorable alias such as R C C. The exact hostnames and official host-key fingerprints must come from RCC administrators.
+A small configuration file gives the route a memorable alias.
+The exact hostnames and official host-key fingerprints must come from RCC administrators.
 Do not accept a changed fingerprint merely because a dialog appears.
 A changed key can indicate a rebuilt host, a configuration issue, or an attack.
 Test the route in a normal terminal and record the exact error message if it fails.

 ## Slide 7: 6.
 VS Code is local software with a remote workspace